Know Associate Personality Styles To Increase Retail Holiday Sales

 The Analytical is a process person.
 Make sure you can use their systematic thinking to keep things moving.
 Make sure they don’t vomit every feature of every product to every customer or they’ll spend too much time on one shopper when there are many.
 Over-explaining is one of their weaknesses.

-- Have them organize the counter area.
-Ask them about the flow of gift- wrapping, and about how could they could make things easier in the back room.
+• Have them organize the counter area.
+Ask them about the flow of gift wrapping and how they could make things easier in the back room.
 Let them show off how smoothly the store could flow based on their insights and skills.

-- Identify areas they can excel at including scheduling and receiving.
-Don't make them get out there and wait on people unless you have given them proper retail sales training.
+• Identify areas they excel at, including scheduling and receiving.
+Don't make them wait on people unless you have given them proper retail sales training.
 Otherwise, their temperament and customer service can become a problem.

 THE EXPRESSIVE